What is the essential software if you’re doing on-set data downloading?

 Part 1: Software that gets you started quickly, copying faster and leaving a paper trail

 I’ve been really pleased by the reaction to my DIT Cart series with Patrick, here on Mixing Light.
 You have all been really welcoming and the comments have been very solid and on-point.
-One question / request that I’ve been getting (both here on Mixing Light and on social media) is if I can share my favorite software for data downloading.
+One question/request that I’ve been getting (both here on Mixing Light and on social media) is if I can share my favorite software for data downloading.
 And it’s a GREAT request.
 A well thought out software suite will cover almost any situation you run into (after all, our clients often ask for the most unexpected things at the worst time).

 Let’s explore the software that I consider essential and use Every.
 Single.
 Day.

-I’m breaking this Insight in two Parts.
+I’m breaking this Insight into two Parts.
 You’ll start by learning the software that gets me started every day.
 From testing drive speeds to setting up my folder structure, these bits of software ensure I’m not wasting time in the morning.
 It also helps me find bottlenecks so that I can set expectations for the rest of the day.

 Then we’ll move on to the core of the Data Wrangler’s day, doing the actual copying across from the camera cards to my hard drives.